CumulusNetworks/docs/content/cumulus-linux-511/Monitoring-and-Troubleshooting/ASIC-Monitoring.md

 - The switch ports to monitor.
   - For the egress queue length and latency histograms, you can specify the traffic class you want to monitor for a port or range of ports.
   - For the ingress queue length histogram, you can specify the priority group you want to monitor for a port or range of ports.
 - How and when to start reading the ASIC: at a specific queue length, number of packets or bytes received or transmitted, or number of nanoseconds latency.
-For the packet and buffer histogram, you specify the collection interval in seconds.
 - What actions to take: create a snapshot file, send a message to the `/var/log/syslog` file, or both.
 You can also set the action to trigger another port group to collect additional statistics.

 ### Histogram Settings